 They say life's a balancing act.
-Here’s how to walk the high beam like a pro.
+Walk the high beam like a pro.

 It's easy to get sucked into habits that make us less efficient without us realizing it, like keeping your Facebook tab open at work so you don't miss something “important.”
 Do an inventory of activities that don't enhance your life or career — and minimize the amount of time you spend on them.

-It's hard to say “no,” especially when it's to a supervisor or a loved one, but sometimes that powerful little word is the key to more work-life balance.
+It's hard to say “no,” especially when it's to a supervisor, co-workers, or a loved one, but sometimes that powerful little word is the key to achieving work-life balance.
 Will the office really collapse in on itself if you don't chair one more committee?
 Can someone else help out at the school dance next weekend?
-Learn to use “no” judiciously and it will become a powerful tool in balancing work and family.
+Learn to use “no” judiciously and it will become a powerful tool in balancing work and your personal life.

 Another option is to trade services with friends.
 The next time you get together with your friends, brainstorm how you can help each other out, save some money, and spend time doing tasks you enjoy that others might dread.

-Research shows that exercise helps you remain alert.
-Finding time to hit the gym may be hard when you have a jam-packed schedule, but it will ultimately help you get more things done.
+Exercise is not just good for your body — it's also good for your mind.
+Finding time to hit the gym may be hard during the workday when you have a jam-packed schedule, but it will ultimately help you get more things done.
 Studies have found that exercise releases endorphins, boosts energy, and increases your ability to concentrate.

 There will always be another client, another email, or another fire that needs tending, but it's important to know when to say “enough” and step away.
 Trust that someone else can work the problem or that the problem isn't so dire that you can't deal with it during the next business day.